fehlhabers/teashaped.dev/_posts/2023-07-06-story-of-a-story.md

 How would this look in practice?
 Let's go through it.

+**But first some short overview of what we were about to develop:**

+The feature required us to interface with an identity provider and an external endpoint.
+It would be the first feature in our service which requires accessing external endpoints and as a result we would also like to be able to mock the service for our automated system tests.
+A capability we do not yet have.
+The feature would be an update to an existing functionality, so it could break the existing service.
+Our service would run in parallel with another service, so the external systems should not be called more than for specific conditions.

+How would you go about it?
+How do you introduce the external dependency without a big bang?
+And how do you setup the testing?

 ## Our steps

 ### Create client library
 Since we have two new interfaces where one *will* be reused and is a prereq of the other, we start out by creating a thin library client for it.
 Since it's an identity provider using oauth, we want to implement it as a read-through cache.
 We unit test it and achieve our first goal.
 We feel confident enough with unit tests at this stage, since it is a stable interface and we have worked with it before.